Wi5/odin-wi5-flow-detection/README.md

 odin-wi5-flow-detection
 =======================

-The objective of this tool is to integrate detection of flows within the Odin framework.
-The idea is to identify flows belonging to different services, and to report this to the Odin controller.
+The objective of this tool is to integrate detection of flows within the Odin wi5 framework.
+The idea is to identify flows belonging to different services, and to report this to the wi5 Controller.
 This information will be taken into account when running the different radio resource management algorithms.
 For example, if a real-time flow has been detected, then the Controller should act in order to grant the delay constraints required by that service.

 The detection tool is based on Click modular router.
 See https://github.com/kohler/click.git